Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Shows privacy related common guide popup

 To show common privacy setting guide popup, use the `APP_CONTROL_OPERATION_PRIVACY_SETTING_GUIDE` operation.
 This operation helps you to guide users to change privacy privilege settings.
-After using this application control, check permissions to verify whether the user granted the requested permissions.
-This app control's launch_mode is 'group'.
-When calling this app control, the caller should care about the app control's life cycle.
+After using this application control, check permissions to verify whether the user has granted the requested permissions.
+The launch_mode of this application control is group.
+While calling this control, you must be aware of the app control life cycle.

 **Figure: Privacy setting guide popup**